Aman1531/speer-assignments/README.md

 # speer-assignmentsse

-Apps are in twitter & stocks folder <br>
 Run as node app.js <br>
 tests are run as npx mocha <br>
 I have tested with ARC ( advanced rest client ) chrome app <br>